August 10, 2010

 Pakistan’s historic flooding has undone months of intense counterinsurgency efforts and allowed militant Islamist groups to burnish their image.

 Pakistanis could be forgiven for thinking they are jinxed while their country endures one tragedy after another.
-Just days after an air crash killed 152 in Islamabad in thein Pakistan’s aviation history, severe flooding inundated large swaths of Khyber Pakhtunkhwa Province, formerly the North West Frontier Province.
+Just days after an air crash killed 152 in Islamabad in the worst accident in Pakistan’s aviation history, severe flooding inundated large swaths of Khyber Pakhtunkhwa Province, formerly the North West Frontier Province.
 The flooding, beyond human and material damage, has undone months of intense counterinsurgency efforts and allowed militant Islamist groups to burnish their image as the providers of humanitarian aid.

-The flooding is theand the worst the region has seen in more than 80 years.
-The UN now says the flooding has during the 2004 tsunami and the earthquakes that hit Pakistan in 2005 and Haiti in 2010.
-Over 1,600 people have died thus far, and the UN High Commissioner for Refugees 1.5 million people have been displaced and more than 13.8 million people have been affected by the rising waters.
+The flooding is the worst in Pakistan’s history and the worst the region has seen in more than 80 years.
+The UN now says the flooding has eclipsed the scale of devastation seen during the 2004 tsunami and the earthquakes that hit Pakistan in 2005 and Haiti in 2010.
+Over 1,600 people have died thus far, and the UN High Commissioner for Refugees estimates that 1.5 million people have been displaced and more than 13.8 million people have been affected by the rising waters.
 Whole villages remain under water, and the torrential downpour continues to hamper ongoing rescue efforts.

 Swat, one of the areas hardest hit by the flooding, suffered more than two years of Taliban domination before the Pakistani army launched an offensive there in May 2009.
-Since then, Swatwith peace.
+Since then, Swat has been slowly reacquainting itself with peace.
 The severe flooding has, however, undone much of the reconstruction and economic rehabilitation effort.
 Crops have been inundated, livestock killed, homes and businesses submerged, and many of the district’s oldest and most famous hotels—a crucial part of the tourism industry that is the district’s lifeblood—have been washed away.

 The flooding risks undoing much of the counterinsurgency campaign in Swat.
 Following last year’s operation, the military began rebuilding much of the district’s transportation infrastructure that had been destroyed during the course of the offensive.
 The floodwaters have, however, severely damaged roads and washed away virtually every bridge in the district.
 The breakdown in the road network has meant that much of the rescue effort has been forced to rely on airlift.